bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ### ORDER BY

-The `#!sql ORDER BY` keyword sorts the resulting dataframe in ascending or descending order, with `NULL` values either at the start or end of the column.
-By default, it sorts the records in ascending order with null values at the end.
-For descending order and nulls at the front, the `#!sql DESC` and `#!sql NULLS FIRST` keywords can be used:
+The `#!sql ORDER BY` keyword sorts the resulting DataFrame in ascending or descending order.
+By default, it sorts the records in ascending order.
+NULLs are sorted in accordance with the optional `#!sql NULLS FIRST` or `#!sql NULLS LAST` keywords.

+If the null ordering is not provided, then the default ordering depends on if the column is ascending or descending.
+For ascending order, by default NULL values are returned at the end, while for descending order nulls are returned at the front.
+If the order of nulls matter we strongly recommend explicitly providing either `#!sql NULLS FIRST` or `#!sql NULLS LAST`.

 ```sql
 SELECT <COLUMN_NAMES>